-Modern Slavery Statement 2016/17
+Modern Slavery Statement 2018/19

 The issue of modern slavery is a growing concern not only in the UK but throughout the world.
-Swift Group Ltd, as an innovative and proactive company have a responsibility to ensure its supply chain and its business is free from this subject and has a commitment to carry out a robust and continual due diligence process, identifying potential risks and eliminating them at the earliest opportunity.
+Swift Group Ltd, as an innovative and proactive company has a responsibility to ensure its supply chain and its business is free from this subject and has a commitment to carry out a robust and continual due diligence process, identifying potential risks and eliminating them at the earliest opportunity.

-Due diligence Process – Steps Undertaken
+Due diligence Process

 Steps moving forward

-Swift Group Ltd recognises the importance of the UK Modern Slavery Act and acknowledges that a breach of the legislation is a constant threat.
+Swift Group Ltd also recognises the importance of the UK Modern Slavery Act and acknowledges that a breach of the legislation is a constant threat.
 The company as a whole must always endeavour to highlight the risks and monitor its supplier base and business activities as a whole.